bvavra/MIDI_Accordion/overview.md

 If you, like me, have never dabbed into electrical engineering before, you may not have the tools necessary to build a MIDI accordion.
 Here are a list of tools I ended up using throughout the project:

+//TODO - include images of everything

 - Multimeter
+    - This will be your primary debugging tool when putting together prototypes and the final project. //TODO - include links
+- Soldering Iron
+    - Used to solder wires and components together when building the final project.  //TODO - details on
+- Wire Strippers
+    - Used to cut and strip wires to size.
+Can also be used to cut various components as needed.
+- Wire Cutters
+    - Used to trim wires and components after they've been soldered.
 - //TODO

 ### Required Parts